j1sk1ss/CordellCompiler/docs/README.md

-# Cordell Programming Language documentation
+# Cordell Compiler documentation
-**Cordell Compiler** is a compact hobby compiler for `Cordell Programming Language` with a simple syntax, inspired by C and Rust.
-It is designed for studying compilation, code optimization, translation, and low-level microcode generation. </br>
-**Main goal** of this project is learning of compilers architecture and porting one to `CordellOS` project (I want to code apps for OS inside this OS).
-Also, according to my bias to assembly and C languages (I just love them), this language will stay "low-level" as it possible, but some features can be added in future with strings (inbuild concat, comparison and etc).

-# Introduction
-## Overview
 The **Cordell Programming Language (CPL)** is a system-level programming language designed for learning and experimenting with modern compiler concepts.
 It combines low-level capabilities from `ASM` with practices inspired by modern languages like `Rust` and `C`.

+## Summary
 CPL is intended for:
 - **Systems programming** — operating systems, compilers, interpreters, and embedded software.
 - **Educational purposes** — a language to study compiler design, interpreters, and programming language concepts.

-### Key Features
+## Key Features
 - **Flexible typing**: variables may hold values of different types; the compiler attempts implicit conversions when assigning.
 - **Explicit memory model**: ownership rules and manual memory management are core features.
 - **Minimalistic syntax**: designed for readability and precision.
 - **Deterministic control flow**: no hidden behaviors; all execution paths are explicit.
 - **Extensibility**: functions and inbuilt macros allow both low-level operations and high-level abstractions.

+# Main idea of this project
+Main goal of this project is learning of compilers architecture and porting one to CordellOS project (I want to code apps for OS inside this OS).
+Also, according to my bias to assembly and C languages (I just love them), this language will stay "low-level" as it possible, but some features can be added in future with strings (inbuild concat, comparison and etc).

+# Usefull links and literature
+- Aarne Ranta. *Implementing Programming Languages.
+An Introduction to Compilers and Interpreters*
+- Aho, Lam, Sethi, Ullman. *Compilers: Principles, Techniques, and Tools (Dragon Book)*
+- Andrew W. Appel. *Modern Compiler Implementation in C (Tiger Book)*
+- Cytron et al. *Efficiently Computing Static Single Assignment Form and the Control Dependence Graph* (1991)
+- Daniel Kusswurm. *Modern x86 Assembly Language Programming.
+Covers x86 64-bit, AVX, AVX2 and AVX-512.
+Third Edition*

-## Hello, World! example
+# Hello, World! example
 ```cpl
 {
     function strlen(ptr i8 s) => i64 {